thepoynt/cs362/Lab 4/README.md

 README

-	A C++ program using threads and semaphores to simulate a 4-way traffic intersection
+	A C++/Java program using threads and semaphores to simulate a 4-way traffic intersection

 AUTHORS